gitter-badger/angular-styleguide/README.md

   /* customerInfo.directive.js */

   /**
-   * @desc sales directive that can be used anywhere across the sales app at a company named Acme
+   * @desc spinner directive that can be used anywhere across the sales app at a company named Acme
    * @example <div acme-sales-customer-info></div>
    */
   angular